Mobile App Behavior

 Explorer: Timing Category displays the name you’ve associated with a specific load time you’re tracking.
 The Average User Timing metric shows you the average length of time it takes to load that action.

-Performance: User Timing Bucket displays the sum total the length of time (in seconds) all tracked actions take to load.
+Distribution: User Timing Bucket displays the sum total the length of time (in seconds) all tracked actions take to load.
 Also provides a percentage sum total of sessions the sample size represents.

 Map Overlay: The global distribution of Average User Timing.
 Darker shades indicate a longer load time.